A first big step is done – congrats!

 Quadra Island’s Marina

 Clean water all around

-- Save Water – Water is a precious resource on Quadra Island and shortages are common.
+- Save Water – Water is a precious resource on Vancouver Island and the Discovery Islands and shortages are common.
 Please take short showers and use water responsibly to help us keep our water table in good shape.

 - Show your Community Spirit – The local grocery stores on Quadra Island donate 1% of their sales to community organizations.
 Take a look at the Spirit Board when you pay and let them know where you’d like to direct your points.
 Some of our favourites are the Food Bank and Community Centre.